epfl-ada/ada-2021-project-top-spot/README.md

 - The media's coverage of Brexit from 2015 to 2020 considering data in Quotebank:
 	- When did the media start to mention Brexit?
 How many quotations are related to Brexit?
 	- How did the number of quotations change over time?
-- Media views towards Brexit.:
+- Media views towards Brexit:
 	- Which media have relayed the information the most?
 	- What is the country of origin of these media?
 	- What media and websites tend to have positive or negative statements towards the situation?